jeff-lent/jwt-demo-spring3/README.md

 To build and run the project, follow these steps:

-* Clone the repository: `git clone https://github.com/ali-bouali/spring-boot-3-jwt-security.git`
+* Clone the repository: `git clone https://github.com/jeff-lent/jwt-demo-spring3.git`
-* Navigate to the project directory: cd spring-boot-security-jwt
+* Navigate to the project directory: cd jwt-demo-spring3
 * Build the project: mvn clean install
 * Run the project: mvn spring-boot:run

 -> The application will be available at http://localhost:8080.